How to run successful teams when technology has completely changed the game.

-When you can order a pair of wireless headphones or a new sofa with a few taps on your phone, suddenly using a time-consuming spreadsheet to schedule employees seems even more inconvenient.
+When you can order a pair of wireless headphones or a new sofa with a few taps on your phone, suddenly using a time-consuming spreadsheet to roster staff seems even more inconvenient.

 There’s no easy way to say this...

 When a company drops the ball on its legal obligations, there’s no good part of the story.
-There’s the employees they let down, the litigation costs, the media storm, the reputation damage.
-And often it’s because they were trying to manage complex laws with a clunky, out-dated system.
+There’s the employees they let down, the litigation costs, the potential penalties, the media storm, the reputation damage.
+And often it’s because their workforce management system didn’t have the right checks and balances.